What comes first to a professional master of the art of writing: ethics or money?

 Making Mainstream Is About Selling Before Actually Bettering Mankind

-I believe that everyone has a story worth telling; however, many popular works of literature flare up like a vibrant candle at first, becoming all the moment’s craze, but ultimately die out with a flicker, dissipating evanescently into nothingness like smoke unto the winds of history—without contributing much of anything to the betterment of mankind.
-Understanding he power of the art of writing, to me, it’s a moral crime that the majority of conventional written publications make for fruitless reading materials that innovate little to nothing in the way of inspiring new ways of thought, or the shattering of unhealthy societal views.
+I believe that everyone has a story worth telling; however, many popular works of literature flare up like a vibrant candle at first, becoming all the moment’s craze, but ultimately die out with a flicker, dissipating evanescently into nothingness like smoke into the winds of history—without contributing much of anything to the betterment of mankind.
+Understanding the power of the art of writing, to me, it’s a moral crime that the majority of conventional written publications make for fruitless reading materials that innovate little to nothing in the way of inspiring new ways of thought, or the shattering of unhealthy societal views.
 I define quality literature as that which provides something other than merely entertainment, but also encourages logic, moral questioning, expanded worldly views by multiple perspectives, and philosophical debate that pushes mankind intellectually forward.

 Some may think that this image is offensive to women, stereotyping them.

 If you’re looking at it from a purely subjective perspective with limited evidence but the opinions of others not actually trained in the industry, sure…yeah, it’s stereotyping.
 But if you’re looking at it from a purely analytical marketing perspective: no…it’s dead accurate.

 Admittedly by Akira Toriyama [the creator of Dragonball Z, depicted above] himself in an interview taken six years ago at a sponsored Otacon event in California: DBZ’s target audience is men; inadvertently admitted by Meyer in social media responses to the public’s perceived rivalry between her and Anne Rice (taken two years ago): Twilight‘s target audience is women.